defendant-rights

 21-7824 Jerome Scott King v.
 United States Eighth Circuit 2022-05-10 Denied Response WaivedIFP appeal-waiver appellate-review criminal-procedure defendant-rights due-process plea-agreement plea-bargaining sentencing voluntary-waiver Whether a provision in a plea agreement that bars a defendant from appealing a sentence of imprisonment violates due process and whether it can be kno…

 21-7664 Luis Alonso Sam-Pena v.
-United States Ninth Circuit 2022-04-20 Dismissed Response WaivedIFP bail-reform-act danger defendant-rights due-process flight-risk judicial-discretion pretrial-detention pretrial-services release-conditions Whether a judicial officer may order pretrial detention without finding that the defendant falls into one of the 'serious' cases in which Congress has…
+United States Ninth Circuit 2022-04-20 Dismissed Response WaivedIFP bail-reform-act danger defendant-rights due-process flight-risk judicial-discretion pretrial-detention pretrial-services release-conditions Under the Bail Reform Act of 1984, a judicial officer may order pretrial detention only if, after a hearing, the judicial officer finds that no condit…

 21-7482 Gregory Jean-Louis v.
-United States Fifth Circuit 2022-03-29 Denied Response WaivedIFP appeal-waiver appellate-procedure circuit-split criminal-appeal criminal-defendant criminal-procedure defendant-rights due-process judicial-review sentencing waiver-exception Whether the United States Supreme Court should grant certiorari to resolve the circuit split regarding the exception to a criminal defendant's valid w…
+United States Fifth Circuit 2022-03-29 Denied Response WaivedIFP appeal-waiver appellate-procedure circuit-split criminal-appeal criminal-defendant criminal-procedure defendant-rights due-process judicial-review sentencing waiver-exception Should the United States Supreme Court grant certiorari in order the finally resolve the substantial circuit split regarding the "miscarriage—of—justi…

 21-7484 Hayze L. Schoonover v.
-Illinois Illinois 2022-03-29 Denied Response WaivedIFP courtroom-closure defendant-rights media-access overriding-interest public-trial sixth-amendment substantial-reason waller-test Whether allowing the media to remain in the courtroom preserves a defendant's Sixth Amendment right to a public trial during a partial courtroom closu…
+Illinois Illinois 2022-03-29 Denied Response WaivedIFP courtroom-closure defendant-rights media-access overriding-interest public-trial sixth-amendment substantial-reason waller-test (1) Whether allowing the media to remain in the courtroom preserves a defendant's Sixth Amendment right to a public trial during a partial courtroom c…

 21-7404 Jose Antonio Barahona-Paz v.
 United States Fifth Circuit 2022-03-17 Denied Response WaivedIFP burden-of-proof criminal-procedure defendant-rights due-process indictment jury-trial prior-convictions sentencing statutory-maximum Whether all facts—including the fact of a prior conviction—that increase a defendant's statutory maximum must be pleaded in the indictment and either …